UPDATE: Jamaica is open for tourists again, but only if you follow all of these rules

 Upon submission, your application will be “instantly” reviewed and your level of risk for COVID-19 transmission will be assessed based on your submitted details, according to the Visit Jamaica registration page.

 Travellers above a certain risk threshold will be asked to avoid travelling to Jamaica at this time, while travellers under the threshold will be issued a travel approval document.
 Passengers must print their approval forms beforehand to show to an agent upon flight check-in or boarding.
-Airlines will not allow any travellers to board flights into Jamaica without proof of prior authorization.
+Airlines will not allow any travellers to board flights into Jamaica without proof of prior authorisation.

 All incoming travellers should expect thermal temperature checks, health screenings and an interview with a health official upon arrival, and anyone who shows COVID-19 symptoms or feels ill upon arrival will be quarantined.
 The new 15 June policy supersedes previous measures, which required mandatory quarantine upon arrival into the country.